Richardinho/react-hero-app-with-routing/README.md

 When a link points to a currently active route, it is good to be able to style it in some way to signal this fact to the user.
 Both Angular and React routers provide this facility.

 In Angular, you can add the `routerLinkActive` directive to a link which takes as a value a list of classes to be applied to the element when the link's route is active.
 Additional configuration is available through the `routerLinkActiveOptions` directive, which takes a configuration object.
-Setting the '`exact` property of this object to true allows you to specify that the class will only be applied when the link has an exact match with the URL.
+Setting the `exact` property of this object to true allows you to specify that the class will only be applied when the link has an exact match with the URL.

-The React router provides a component `<Navlink/>' for styling active links.
+The React router provides a component `<Navlink/>` for styling active links.

 ```
   <NavLink
     to="/foo"
     activeClassName="selected"
+    exact="true"
   >foo</NavLink>

 ```